pfptcommunity/senderstats/README.md

 Each exclusion step ensures the accuracy of volume and average message size reporting by filtering out unnecessary data.

+### Exclude / Restrict Domain Behavior

+Since restrict / exclude behavior conceptually mean "in domain" subdomains are coalesced.
+Specifying "api.example.com", "test.example.com", and "example.com" will only result in "example.com" as all of subdomains will be matched.

+If there is a need for **exact domain matching**, this can be addressed in a future version.
+Most use cases provided so far have been limited to organizations seeking to **limit** or **exclude** data associated with domains they own.

+While the idea of supporting free-form **regex or pattern matching** has been considered, it is currently avoided to prevent unintended consequences.
+This may be revisited in a future release with appropriate safeguards.

 ### Usage Options

 ```